This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Sour Cream: I felt like this dish needed a middleman between the creamy richness and tangy sharpness.
 Unlike mayo alone, which can lean too fatty or flat, sour cream brightens the base while still keeping that luscious, thick body we want in a proper Southern-style potato salad.
 I find that it balances the mustard's bite, and brings a cool creaminess.

-You can also keep up with my food exploits as well as original recipes!
-You can find me on Instagram, Facebook, Twitter, and Pinterest.
-If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlist.
+Keep up with my food exploits on Instagram and YouTube.
+If you like any of the music you find on the site, visit me at Spotify to find curated playlists.

 Ingredients